miklevin/MikeLev.in/_posts/2024-10-17-software-deployment-with-nix-flakes.md

 ## Edit My Infrastructure as Code File for RAG

-Me: Here's my system.
+**Me**: Here's my system.
 Help me take the next step preparing it for your recommendation.

-o1-preview: Certainly!
+**o1-preview**: Certainly!
 Let's take the next step to prepare your system for integrating Retrieval Augmented Generation (RAG) into your application, as per my previous recommendations.
 I'll guide you through modifying your Nix Flake configuration and your application code to incorporate the necessary dependencies and set up your development environment accordingly.

 ---